 Ever hit a wall with your media server setup?
 Maybe you maxed out your motherboard’s SATA ports.
 Or you want to hand control of your drives to a VM in Proxmox without the host getting in the way.
-That’s where a Host Bus Adapter (HBA) becomes your best friend.
-It’s your ticket to smoother storage configuration, more drives, and better performance, especially if you’re running a virtualized environment.
+That’s where a Host Bus Adapter (HBA) earns its keep.
+It gives you smoother storage configuration, more drives, and better performance, especially if you’re running a virtualized environment.

-Here’s what you need to know: when to use an HBA, why it works great in virtual storage VMs, what cables you’ll need, and how to buy an HBA that works out of the box.
+Here’s what you need to know.
+When to use an HBA, why it works so well in virtual storage VMs, what cables you’ll need, and how to buy one that works out of the box.

 What’s an HBA and When Should You Use It?